victor-porcar/Tech-Talk-Arthas-Tool/README.md

-# Tech Talk: Introduction to Arthas Toolattached
+# Tech Talk: Introduction to Arthas Tool

 This is an overview of the [Arthas](https://arthas.aliyun.com/en/) tool, which is a complete set of diagnostic tools to troubleshoot JVM issues on the fly.